GaloisInc/saw-script/doc/manual/manual.md

       Cryptol.ecPlus x@1 (Cryptol.PArithSeqBool (Cryptol.TCNum 8)) x x
 ~~~~

-For `Term`s with more than one symbolic variable, `lambdas` allows you
+* `lambdas : [Term] -> Term -> Term` allows you to list the order in which
-to list the order in which they should be bound.
-Consider, for example,
+symbolic variables should be bound.
+Consider, for example, a `Term`
-a `Term` which adds two symbolic variables:
+which adds two symbolic variables:

 ~~~~
 sawscript> x1 <- fresh_symbolic "x1" {| [8] |}